 Let’s get started!

-Figure Out Your Current Tax Withholdings
+Step 1: Figure Out Your Current Tax Withholdings

 On the homepage, you’ll be presented with a row of options that look like this.

-You put in your hourly rate in this section and it calculates your gross pay in the “General Information” section instead of manually entering your gross pay like in the salary calculator.
+You put in your hourly rate in this section and it calculates your gross pay in the “General Information” section rather than manually entering your gross pay like in the salary calculator.

 By selecting one of the two paycheck calculators you’ll be presented with a screen that looks more or less like this.